-The Work Profile container allows the user to authenticate using a password, or a hybrid method requiring both a biometric and the password at the same time.
+The work profile allows the user to authenticate using a password, or a hybrid method requiring both a biometric and the password at the same time.
 The TOE prohibits other authentication mechanisms, such as pattern, PIN, or biometric by themselves.

-FIA\UAU.6(1)/FIA\UAU6(2)
+FIA_UAU.6(1)/FIA_UAU6(2)

-The Work Profile container requires the user to enter their password in order to unlock the Work Profile container.
-Additionally, the Work Profile container requires the user to confirm their current password when accessing the "Knox Settings -> Knox unlock method" menu in the Work Profile container's user interface.
+The work profile requires the user to enter their password in order to unlock the work profile.
+Additionally, the work profile requires the user to confirm their current password when accessing the "Knox Settings -> Knox unlock method" menu in the work profile user interface.
 Only after entering their current user password can the user then elect to change their password.